xentrick/python-ballchasing/README.md

-# Python Ballchasing
+# Python Ballchasing (Async)

 Python wrapper for the ballchasing.com API.

-Note that project is still early in development and is subject to change.
+This project was forked from https://github.com/Rolv-Arild/python-ballchasing and modified to be asynchronous.
+All credit goes to Rolv-Alrid, I simply modified how it's used.

 # Import change notes